Open Minds Therapy LLC

 1. National Center for Transgender Equality (NCTE)

-• Services: Legal advocacy, policy work, and support for trans rights.
+• Services: Legal advocacy, policy work, and support for trans rights (now part of Advocates for Trans Equality).

 • Website: transequality.org